 - Active or prior documented inflammatory bowel disease (e.g. Crohn’s disease, ulcerative colitis).

-- Prior other malignancy within 2 years (except for in situ disease, which is permissible).
+- Prior other malignancy within 2 years (except for in situ disease or malignancies not requiring treatment).

 - History of hypersensitivity to durvalumab, tremelimumab or any excipient.

 - History of (non-infectious) pneumonitis that required steroids; or evidence of interstitial lung disease or active, non-infectious pneumonitis.

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, uncontrolled hypertension, unstable angina pectoris, cardiac arrhythmia, active peptic ulcer disease or gastritis, active bleeding diatheses, or psychiatric illness/social situations that would limit compliance with study requirements or compromise the ability of the subject to give written informed consent.

 - Current or prior use of immunosuppressive medication within 28 days before the first dose of treatment on this protocol, with the exceptions of: * Intranasal and inhaled corticosteroids * Systemic corticosteroids at physiologic doses not to exceed 10 mg/day of prednisone or equivalent * Premedication for hypersensitivity reactions (e.g. to computed tomography [CT] contrast for scans).